codenewhaven/app/README.md

 ## Plan of attack

 We want to complete the static pages before we complete the dynamic pages.
 This is because static pages are easier to code and will give us a good starting point.

+So, we have three static pages we want to make.
+Let's break into teams.

+### Team 1: home page and template (index.html)

+Responsibilities:

+- Links to internal pages
+- Description of app

+### Team 2: city resources (city.html)

+Responsibilities:

+- Collect data on city resources (i.e., find links to include)
+- Insert list of links to city resources

+### Team 3: contact info (contact.html)

+Responsibilities:

+- Collect emails to include
+- Insert links to email.
+Use `mailto:` links to open email programs

+## Working on the code

+This repository contains the three files you need to get started.